 Step 2: How long must you wait after the non-conviction?

 Where the non-conviction is a misdemeanor and for most non-convictions of felonies, there is no waiting period to apply for sealing.
 However, in the case of a felony charge which was ignored by the grand jury (also called a “No Bill”), an applicant must wait two years to apply.
-This is because the prosecutor has two years within which to re-file the charges.
 Just like the sealing of a conviction record, a court will not seal a non-conviction record while the applicant has other pending charges.

 Sealing and Expunging Juvenile Criminal Records